Upper Tampa Bay Trail: An Urban Oasis in Tampa, Florida

 The trail is shaded for the majority of the route, allowing you the opportunity to exercise even on a hot summer day (very unusual for the area!).
 Beautiful trees cascade down on both sides of the path, making you forget that you are in clustered, overcrowded Hillsborough County.

 Even though the path runs right next to a busy highway, it is not as noisy as you would expect.
-Trees are planted on both sides, and a portion of the path ventures a bit off the highway.
+Trees line both sides of the trail, and a portion of the path ventures a bit off the highway.
 The section that goes past an old landfill is actually pretty scenic as you finally get to take in some hills and open space.

-This is definitely the best urban trail in the area.
-Very scenic, not too crowded, and wide enough to accommodate all types of exercisers.
+This is definitely a great urban trail – scenic, not too crowded, and wide enough to accommodate all types of exercisers.
 There is never too much congestion due to the width of the path.
 It’s the place to go whether you are training for a marathon or just out for a leisurely weekend morning ride.

 Spend some time away from beaches and crowded tourist attractions and enjoy Florida as it should be: peaceful and green.
 As is the case at all Florida parks, you have the opportunity of seeing various forms of wildlife along the way, including: alligators, turtles, and all different types of birds.

 You can take a few short detours over the bridges for some beautiful water views.
 This is a great time to take a break and take out your camera.
-This is as rural as the Tampa area gets!
 Definitely a nice change of pace from the crowded suburban surroundings.

 It can be hard to plan natural activities in the Tampa area due to a number of conflicting factors such as heat, traffic, and long driving times.
 However, the Upper Tampa Bay Trail offers the chance to enjoy exercise in a nice shady setting.
-And, there are multiple trail heads so you can park according to where you live.
+And, there are multiple trail heads so you can plan ahead.

 There are beautiful views of the river throughout the path.
 Take a few looks below.